-What was made to be a church was transformed at the French Revolution into a monument to the glory of the most celebrated men and women of France.
+What was made to be a church was transformed during the French Revolution into a monument to the glory of the most celebrated men and women of France.
 Find out more about the Panthéon.

 The banks of the River Seine are my favourite spots in Paris.
 They have been listed as a World Heritage site by Unesco.
 Find out more about the banks of the Seine here.

 The Place de la République is one of Paris’ major squares.
-Over the years, it has the site for many demonstrations and nationwide events.
-On the centre of the square stands a grand statue of Marianne, an allegory to the French Republic.
+Over the years, it has been the site for many demonstrations and nationwide events.
+In the centre of the square stands a grand statue of Marianne, an allegory to the French Republic.
 Find out more about Marianne and the French Republic here.